duckietown/docs-AIDO/book/AIDO/15_getting_started/20_simulator.md

 ```
 @misc{gym_duckietown,
-  author = {Chevalier-Boisvert, Maxime and Golemo, Florian and Cao, Yanjun and Mehta, Bhairav and Paull, Liam},
+  author = {Chevalier-Boisvert, Maxime and Golemo, Florian and Cao, Yanjun and Mehta, Bhairav and Censi, Andrea and Paull, Liam},
   title = {Duckietown Environments for OpenAI Gym},
   year = {2018},
   publisher = {GitHub},